KateMcGuane/love-running/README.md

   - [Coolors](https://coolors.co/) - To create colour palettes.
   - [Diffchecker](https://www.diffchecker.com/) - To compare segments of code.
   - [Favicon.io](https://favicon.io/favicon-converter/) - To convert favicon image into suitable sizes.
-  - [Font Awesome](https://fontawesome.com/) - To create paintbrush icon in header.
+  - [Font Awesome](https://fontawesome.com/) - To source any icons used.
   - [GitHub](https://github.com/) - To store associated files & developments of the website.
   - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - For troubleshooting and testing features, styling and responsiveness.
   - [Google Fonts](https://codeanywhere.com/signin) - To extract fonts for the website.